riskportal/network-tutorial/docs/0_intro.md

 - Functional module identification in yeast PPI and GI networks
 - Synthetic lethality pathway mapping
-- Drug-target prediction via annotation enrichment
+- Drug-target prediction via annotation overrepresentation
 - Cross-domain network exploration in physics and other disciplines

 For more examples, see [7.
 Advanced Plotting](./7_advanced_plotting.md).